barvhaim/beeai-lab/README.md

-# 🚀🤖 LLMs, watsonx, AI Agents, and In-Between
+# 🚀🤖 LLMs, watsonx, AI Agents, etc.
 <img src="https://github.com/user-attachments/assets/3c9d563e-3a4d-4c14-941f-b04e709dc825" alt="Logo" width="500"/>

 ## 📚 Overview
-This project explores the intersection of Large Language Models (LLMs), IBM watsonx, and AI agents.
+This project explores the intersection of Large Language Models (LLMs), IBM watsonx.ai, and AI agents.
 It aims to provide tools, examples, and insights into building and deploying intelligent systems that leverage these technologies.

 ## ✨ Features
 - 🔗 Integration with IBM watsonx for advanced AI capabilities.